Idoma people: The sacred king, Oche

-Idoma religion states that the king, or the Oche, is chosen by God and is God’s representative.
+Idoma religion states that the king, or the Oche, is chosen by God and is God's representative.
 He is the connection between the spirit realm and the earthly realm.
 Several religious rites and rituals are involved with kingship ceremonies.
 For instance, when a new king comes forth, he is dressed like a corpse and symbolically buried.
-Then, he is “resurrected” as a spirit-being, becoming the earthly representative of Owoicho, deities, and Alekwu.
+Then, he is "resurrected" as a spirit-being, becoming the earthly representative of Owoicho, deities, and Alekwu.
 He also now carries all the wisdom and attributes of the ancestors.

-Aje (the earth) and scared land
+Aje (the earth) and sacred land

 The Idoma believe in the Aje, the earth.
 The Aje is the physical manifestation of Owoicho and the giver of life.
 The Idoma depend on it for shelter, food, and the place that they lay to rest when death comes.
-As the intermediary between the divine and mortal, the Oche is also known as the Ond’aje (owner of the land).
+As the intermediary between the divine and mortal, the Oche is also known as the Ond'aje (owner of the land).
 Given this, the Oche is the chief priest of Aje/Earth shrines.
 The Oche carries out periodic sacrifices to Aje, the earth cult, to make sure the living receives blessings, guidance, and protection from the gods and the Alekwu.
 The importance of the Aje is likely due to the Idoma mainly being agriculturalists and hunters.

 Land is also very sacred to the Idoma because they bury their dead within the family compound.
 This makes the land underneath Idoma settlements the ancestral world, the home of the ancestors.
 Non-ancestral spirits, like animals, trees, streams, strangers, enemies, and sometimes Idoma who have died of unnatural causes or did not have a proper funeral, are believed to live in uninhabited areas of the forest.